systemetric/robocon-website/docs/markers.md

 ---
 # Markers

-You can download a PDF document with all of this year's markers in [here](/Markers-2024.pdf).
+You can download a zip file with all of the marker's in [here](/markers.zip)